NU-MSR/msr-site/README.md

 runs that engine, processing and reprocessing the "raw" files every time you make a change to a file.
 The files and directories in the root directory of the repository that _don't_ begin with an underscore are ignored by Jekyll and will remain the exact same in the _site directory.

 ### Front Matter
 Any file that contains a YAML front matter block will be processed by Jekyll as a special file.
-The front matter must be the first thing in the file and must take the form of valid YAML, set between triple-dashed lines (taken from Jekyll's documentation).
+The front matter must be the first thing in the file and must take the form of valid YAML, set between triple-dashed lines (taken from Jekyll's documentation: http://jekyllrb.com/docs/frontmatter/).
 Here's a basic example that you'll find in the index.html file:
 ```
 ---
 layout: default